kads1024/unreal-tools/README.md

 There are various settings that you can use to tell the auditor how to audit assets.

 - **Root Directory:**  Tells the auditor what folder to search from.
+To search everywhere, put in `/Game/`
 - **Include Static Mesh/Skeletal Mesh/Skeleton/Animation:** Check the type of asset you want to search for and audit.
 - **Audit Type:** Indicates what type of audit you want.
   - `Individual`: Lists down all found assets individually and their data.